PJHkorea/time-density-tension/docs/09_master_field_covariant_conservation.md

 ## 4. Computational Verification

 The structural consistency of the covariant formulation is evaluated to machine precision within the verification framework via `tests/test_conservation.py`.
-The evaluation module examines the conservation law using a central-difference trajectory across trans-Planckian scale factors $[a = 10^{-3}\] down to \[a = 10^{-12}\$:
+The evaluation module examines the conservation law using a central-difference trajectory across trans-Planckian scale factors $a = 10^{-3}$ down to $a = 10^{-12}$:

 ```python